 - Promotions that allow for more responsibility can often motivate workers to take more pride in their work, which may lead to higher motivation.

 Want to get in touch with CRAFT farmers to ask about the network?
-Here’s a list of participating farmer members.
+Here’s a map of participating farmer members.

 OGS Farmer Programs are made possible by our farmer network and funding in part by the Community Foundation of WNC, CLIF Bar Family Foundation, Organic Valley, Simply 1%, Carolina Farm Credit, French Broad Food Co-op, and by the Beginning Farmer and Rancher Development Program of USDA-NIFA, Grant #2016-70017-25341.
 Read more about Farmer Programs' Funding Partners here.